ARCHER2-HPC/archer2-website/support-access/status.md

 - [Usage statistics](#usage-statistics)

+## Service desk Easter closure

+The ARCHER2 Service desk will be closed on Friday 29th March and Monday 1st April 2024.

+It will reopen as normal on Tuesday 2nd April at 08:00.

 ## Current System Load - CPU

 The plot below shows the status of nodes on the current ARCHER2 Full System service.
 A description of each